pfunami/AirplaneArrivalModel/README.md

 - Right click + Mouse up / down move: Scale
 - Left click + Mouse move: Move point of view

+## Note
+This program uses OpenGL.
+Therefore, OpenGL must be installed on the execution environment.
+In addition, the notation that includes OpenGL in this program is Mac OS 's notation.
+You need to change include notation appropriately to suit your own environment.

 （It is part of "Special Exercise in Information Science1" in University of Tsukuba, College of Information Science.）